Genez-io/genezio-landing-page/deployment-platform/content/posts/metamask-genezio-login.md

 But what goes on behind the scenes to make this seamless experience possible?

 This article dives deep into the inner workings of logging in with MetaMask on your web app.
-We'll break down the four-step process involved and explore how Genezio's user-friendly authentication service handles the heavy lifting, allowing you to focus on building amazing features for your application.
+We'll break down the four-step process involved and explore how DeployApps's user-friendly authentication service handles the heavy lifting, allowing you to focus on building amazing features for your application.

 ## MetaMask Login Explained